If you are planning on moving to Saudi Arabia to work, this guide covers everything you need to know about getting a work permit.

 Premium residency Iqama

-The premium residency Iqama, sometimes known as the Saudi Arabia green card, offers expats permanent residency in the state without the need for a sponsor.
+The premium residency Iqama, also known as the Saudi Arabia green card, offers expats permanent residency in the state without the need for a sponsor.

 The program offers permanent residency at a cost of SAR 800,000 or an annual renewable residency for SAR 100,000.

-The premium system was launched in June 2019, and Saudi media agencies claim that expats of 27 different nationalities had applied by mid-October.
+The premium system launched in June 2019, and Saudi media agencies claim that expats of 27 different nationalities applied by mid-October.

 Applying for a work permit in Saudi Arabia

 Your employer should deal with the Iqama application process on your behalf.
 However, you will need to supply a range of documents, including the following:

 - a letter from your employer/visa sponsor, which has been certified by the Chamber of Commerce as well as the Ministry of Foreign Affairs